citp/privacy-policy-historical/u/ut/uto/utorrent.com.md

-> *The following text is extracted and transformed from the utorrent.com privacy policy that was archived on 2014-06-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140629140051id_/http%3A//www.utorrent.com/legal/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the utorrent.com privacy policy that was archived on 2014-12-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141230054544id_/http%3A//www.utorrent.com/legal/privacy) for the most accurate reproduction.*

 # Privacy Policy - BitTorrent - Delivering the World’s Content

-Date of last revision February 12, 2014
+Date of last revision July 28, 2014

+* * *

-BitTorrent, Inc. is committed to respecting the privacy rights and concerns of all users of our websites ("Sites"), applications and services (collectively, the "Services").
+BitTorrent, Inc. ("BitTorrent") is committed to respecting the privacy rights and concerns of all users of our websites ("Sites"), applications and services (collectively, the "Services").
 As such, we have established and implemented this privacy policy to inform visitors to the Sites and users of the Services how we use and protect the information we collect.
 If you have any questions regarding this information or our privacy practices, please see the section entitled "Questions?
 Contact Us" at the end of this privacy policy.

 ### What information does BitTorrent, Inc. collect and how does BitTorrent use it?

   * #### How the BitTorrent Client Works

-The BitTorrent Client is a software application on your machine that manages downloads.
+BitTorrent software (the "BitTorrent Client") is a software application on your machine that manages downloads.
 It downloads files quickly by trading pieces with other users who are also downloading (or have downloaded) the same content.
 Your use of the BitTorrent Client to download files will, in turn, enable other BitTorrent users (or users of other clients that communicate using the BitTorrent protocol, including clients that are unaffiliated with BitTorrent, Inc.) to download pieces of those files from you.
 Although your IP address is associated with your piece of the file, other users will not have access to any other personal information about you.

 We do not track which files you transfer with the BitTorrent Client.
 Merely using the BitTorrent Client does not cause a record of which files you transfer to be kept by BitTorrent or BitTorrent on behalf of any third party.

-  * #### Gathering and Use of Anonymous Information
+  * #### Gathering and Use of Non-personally Identifiable Information

 Each time a visitor comes to one of our Sites (including utorrent.com), we collect some limited information that your browser routinely makes available whenever you visit a website.
 We collect this data to improve the overall quality of the online experience, including product monitoring, product improvement, and targeted advertising.
 This information includes your Internet Protocol address, browser type, browser language, the date and time of your query and one or more cookies that may uniquely identify your browser.